JulianOzelRose/TL-WR841N-v14/README.md

 ![photo_2022-12-16_14-12-06 (5)](https://user-images.githubusercontent.com/95890436/208197839-11598118-c562-45e7-9051-d94d1c914e86.jpg)
 # Testing UART Port Voltages
 To avoid shorting both our TL-WR841N router and our serial USB device, we must first confirm that we are using the correct voltages.
-This is an important step, as using the wrong voltage can damage the router, the Serial USB device, or both.
+This is an important step, as using the wrong voltage can damage the router, the serial USB device, or both.
 UART ports are typically either 3.3V, or 5V.
 Thankfully, TP-Link has gone ahead and labled the pins for us -- so there is no ambiguity over which pin is ```RX```, ```TX```, ```GND```, or ```VCC```.

 Using my multimeter, I tested and confirmed a 3.3V ```VCC```, ```GND```, and ```TX``` pins. ```RX``` reads at 0.0V, because it is essentially a listening port, just waiting for information.
 We can safely assume ```RX``` recieves at 3.3V, just like the rest of the serial port.
 Once the voltage is confirmed to be 3.3V, the next step is to connect the 3.3V serial USB converter.